mkorman9/cndsr/README.md

 It is entirely written in Django, and is deployed on uWSGI inside separated Docker container.
 Backend is stateless.
 2. **frontend** - TODO
 3. **storage** - distributed key:value store used to store mappings.
 Currently redis is used for this purpose.
-4. **balancer** - HTTP load balancer.
-Balances traffic between frontend and backend pods.
+4. **endpoint** - HTTP reverse proxy.
+Splits the traffic between frontend and backend pods.
 Every request to _/s/*_ path is redirected to one of backend pods, and every other request is handled by the frontend.
-Balancer terminates HTTPS from outside the system.
+Endpoint terminates HTTPS from outside the system.

 #### High level system design
 ![highleveldesign](.images/high_level_design.png)